risi-kondor/GElib/python/docs/source/SO3vec.rst

 Access and arithmetic
 ==============================

-Individual parts of the vector can be accessed as follows.
+Individual parts can be accessed with the usual Python indexing notation.

 .. code-block:: python